So, we all know to teach our dogs to 'sit'. Some of us also teach our dogs 'down' to lie down. How many of you also add the command 'stay'? Why?

 Therefore, the 'stay' command breaks not one, but two golden rules of dog training - unthinkable...

 Want to feed your puppy the best?
-Buy TP Feeds Hypoallergenic Puppy kibble now.
+Shop TP Feeds' range of All Life Stages kibbles now.